The

-The Vintage Advert Shop/The Nostalgia Shop - Take a trip down memory lane
+The Vintage Advert Shop/The Nostalgia Shop is run by Andy Williams

-Digger: How did The Vintage Advert Shop/The Nostalgia Shop come into being?
+Digger: How did The Vintage Advert Shop/The Nostalgia Shop come into

-Andy: I've always had an interest in old advertising and things like that.
+that.
 I have a lot of them on the walls, old posters and adverts.

 Digger: Why is that?